randy-maker/WeChall/README.md

 # WeChall
-> logging into ssh to accees the warchall box
+> logging into ssh in the port 19198 to access the warchall box after creating an account and setting a password to your ssh on wechall.net.